-The European Journal of Psychological Assessment (EJPA), published by Hogrefe & Huber, is the official organ of the EAPA.
+The European Journal of Psychological Assessment (EJPA), published by Hogrefe Publishing, is the official organ of the EAPA.
 The EJPA first appeared in 1992.
 The journal was founded by R. Fernandez-Ballesteros and F. Silva.

 Editor and Associate Editors

 The Editor in Chief is Matthias Ziegler (Germany).

 The Associate Editors are Martin Bäckström (Sweden), Gary N. Burns (USA), Laurence Claes (Belgium), Marjolein Fokkema (The Netherlands), David Gallardo-Pujol (Spain), Samuel Greiff (Luxembourg), Christoph Kemper (Germany), Stefan Krumm (Germany), Lena Lämmle (Germany), Carolyn McCann (Australia), René Proyer (Germany), Sebastian Sauer (Germany), Marit Sijbrandij (The Netherlands).

 The EJPA is also sponsored by the IAAP Division of Psychological Assessment and Evaluation (Division 2).